 - Potential savings on income tax and PRSI

-- Structured payment plans spreading financial impact
+- Structured payment plans spread the financial impact

 Educational Institution Scholarships